Dissociative alternates have lives of their own.

 He likes songs about Faith.

-Robby and Peter are my child alters.
+Robby and Peter are children.

 Peter only listens to Classical music.